 In many ways, serverless can be seen as a tool to not only abstract away the complexity of server management, but to optimize a company’s server usage as much as possible.
 The term “serverless” can be traced back to Ken Fromm’s 2012 article “The Future of Computing is Serverless,” where he introduces the idea as a natural outgrowth of the trend toward purchasing computing power in increasingly fine-grained units: from company-owned servers that would only be replaced after years of usage, to renting servers by the month, hour, and second.
 Ultimately, Fromm noted, compute resources would be fully managed and paid for on a task-by-task basis—which is what we have with serverless computing today.

 By providing managed resources and only charging for what is used, serverless enables companies to get more serving resources for their money.
-This post will provide a beginner’s look at serverless computing, from its evolution, benefits, and implications for enterprises to a look at Azion’s Edge Functions, a FaaS solution that brings serverless computing to the edge.
+This post will provide a beginner’s look at serverless computing, from its evolution, benefits, and implications for enterprises to a look at how Azion’s Edge Functions brings serverless computing to the edge.

 Evolution of Infrastructure Management